A complete guide to planning for your retirement

-All of this is a long-winded way of saying: careful planning is essential to ensure a happy and stress-free retirement.
-Our retirement guide is here to help you get started!
+All of this is a long-winded way of saying that careful planning is essential to ensure a happy and stress-free retirement.
+Our complete retirement guide is here to help you get started!

 You can never start doing the groundwork too early.
 Research has shown that only 46% of Australians over the age of 40 feel prepared for retirement.
 We may think we control when we pull the plug on work but it can be forced on us through accidents, ill-health, redundancy, or other factors that may mean an earlier-than-expected exit from the workplace.

 What sort of retirement are you planning?
 A jet-setting whirl of yearly overseas trips or a quieter life of gardening, golf, and the occasional meal out?
 Are you a social animal, a travel fan, or a homebody?
-Will you have to support children at university and what health costs do you anticipate?
-Are you planning to downsize, embark on a sea change or are you staying put?
+Will you have to support children at university, and what health costs do you anticipate?
+Are you planning to downsize your home, embark on a sea change, or are you staying put?

-So you’ve worked out your retirement personality and expected lifestyle.
-The first step in planning for retirement is a strict audit of your financial health.
-You need to know the answers to these key questions: how long might retirement last, what it will cost, how much you need to fund it, and how much you need to save.
+So you’ve worked out your retirement personality and desired lifestyle.
+The first step in planning for retirement is a strict audit of your financial situation.
+You need to know the answers to these key questions: How long might retirement last, what will it cost, how much will you need to fund it, and how much will you need to save before doing it.

 Understanding your financial goals

-A clear idea of debt, income, assets, and expenses is vital; having a good understanding of the financial big picture will ensure you figure out your best retirement plan.
+A clear understanding of your debt, income, assets, and expenses is vital.
+Having a good grasp on your financial big picture will ensure you figure out your best retirement plan.
 Bear in mind that you might need to fund three decades without a salary – it’s a big change to get used to.

-As a rule of thumb, you might need between 2/3 and 80 percent of your pre-retirement income.
+As a general rule of thumb, you will need between two-thirds and 80% of your pre-retirement income.

-The Association of Superannuation Funds of Australia (ASFA) has estimated that to support a ‘modest’ lifestyle in retirement, singles would need a yearly income of around $28,220 and couples around $40,719 while a ‘comfortable’ lifestyle, with a broader range of leisure activities, would need a yearly income of around $44,183 for singles and $62,435 for couples.
+The Association of Superannuation Funds of Australia (ASFA) has estimated that to support a ‘modest’ lifestyle in retirement, singles need a yearly income of $29,139 and couples $41,929.
+A ‘comfortable’ lifestyle, with a broader range of leisure activities, requires a yearly income of $45,962 for singles and $64,771 for couples.